-Director of Product & Founder
+VP of Product & Founder

-Torrey is Director of Product and a Co-Founder at Meenta.
+Torrey is VP of Product and a Co-Founder at Meenta.
 She has worked in global health economics at the Harvard Medical School, WHO, and is a former Peace Corps Volunteer.
 She holds a master’s degree in global development, International public health from Boston University.

 Chief Commercial Officer